-and property, therein; and also to license and regulate porters employed in conveying baggage for persons arriving in, and departing from said city and county, and to prohibit the exercise of those employments without such licenses.
+Thirteenth.
+To license and regulate hackney-coaches, carriages, and other public vehicles, and to fix the rates to be charged for the transportation of persons, baggage, and property therein; and also to license and regulate porters employed in conveying baggage for persons arriving in and departing from said city and county, and to prohibit the exercise of those employments without such licenses.